chef-boneyard/inspec-aws-old/TESTING_AGAINST_AWS.md

 Additionally, the first time you run the tests, you will need to accept the user agreement in the AWS marketplace for the linux AMIs we use.
 You'll need to do it 4 times, once for each of debian and centos on the two accounts.

 ### Creating the Default account

+Follow these instructions carefully.
+Do not perform any action not specified.

 1. Create an AWS account.
 Make a note of the account email and root password in a secure secret storage system.
 2. Create an IAM user named `test-fixture-maker`.